2ndsleep/2ndsleep.github.io/_posts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

 That's it!
 You haven't really done anything worth showing your family, not that they'd understand what we do anyway.
 But you've grown as a person, and isn't that better than any adulation you could receive from your loved ones?
 (Answer: no, it's not better.)

-Remember, we've only deployed the infrastructure (that is, the Static Web App Azure resource) which is why you'll see a [temporary site]({% post_url /learn/web/static-web-app/explainers/2024-02-29-static-web-app %}#{{ 'How Do I Upload My Web Content to This Site?' | slugify }}) at the URL.
+Remember, we've only deployed the infrastructure (that is, the Static Web App Azure resource) which is why you'll see a [temporary site]({% post_url /learn/web/static-web-app/explainers/2024-02-28-static-web-app %}#{{ 'How Do I Upload My Web Content to This Site?' | slugify }}) at the URL.
 We're still waiting for our web designer get back to us.

 Oh wouldn't you know?
 It looks like our web designer just finished the website.
 Good timing.
-We'll deploy that to this new Static Web App in the [next post]({% post_url /learn/web/static-web-app/procedures/2024-03-01-swa-local-dev %}).
+We'll deploy that to this new Static Web App in the next post{% comment %}[next post]({% post_url /learn/web/static-web-app/procedures/2024-03-01-swa-local-dev %}){% endcomment %}.